 Here you will look at respiration, homeostasis, how muscles work, joints and joint repair, the nervous system, brain structure, visual development, hormones and how the Human Genome Project is helping to find new treatments for brain disorders such as Parkinson’s disease.

 General and practical applications in Biology

-All five topics are examined at the end of Year 2.
+All units are examined at the end of Year 2.

 Biology is a practical subject, and we place a strong emphasis on developing good practical skills.
-Over the course of the two years, you will complete a large amount of practical work, and eighteen of these experiments will count towards the practical endorsement.
+During the two years, you will complete a large amount of practical work, and eighteen of these experiments will count towards the practical endorsement.

 Is it for me?

-You will enjoy and benefit from Biology if you are:
+You will enjoy and benefit from Biology if you: